MelissaData/EmailObject-Cpp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 #### Visual Studio Developer Command Prompt
-It is important to note that you must be able to initialize the Visual Studio Developer Command Prompt environment for `x86_x64` in order to test the Melissa Phone Object.
+It is important to note that you must be able to initialize the Visual Studio Developer Command Prompt environment for `x86_x64` in order to test the Melissa Email Object.
 The Visual Studio Developer Command Prompt should already be downloaded if you have Microsoft Visual Studio installed.

 To check if you are able to intialize the Visual Studio Developer Command Prompt for `x86_x64`, you can open the start menu and search for `x86_x64 Cross Tools Command Prompt for VS 2022`.
 If this program exists, then you may continue to the next steps.